John P. Cunha, DO, FACOEP

 What is pitting edema and how does it differ from non-pitting edema?

 Pitting edema can be demonstrated by applying pressure to the swollen area by depressing the skin with a finger.
 If the pressing causes an indentation that persists for some time after the release of the pressure, the edema is referred to as pitting edema.
 Any form of pressure, such as from the elastic in socks, can induce pitting with this type of edema.
 This type of edema may be normal depending on the severity.
-Almost everyone wears socks all day will have mild pitting edema by the end of the day.
+Almost everyone who wears socks all day will have mild pitting edema by the end of the day.

-In non-pitting edema, which usually affects the legs or arms, pressure that is applied to the skin does not result in a persistent indentation.
-Non-pitting edema can occur in certain disorders of the lymphatic system such as lymphedema, which is a disturbance of the lymphatic circulation that may occur after a mastectomy, lymph node surgery, or radiation therapy, morbid obesity, or present from birth (congenitally).
+In non-pitting edema, which usually affects the legs or arms, pressure applied to the skin does not result in a persistent indentation.
+Non-pitting edema can occur in certain disorders of the lymphatic system such as lymphedema, which is a disturbance of the lymphatic circulation that may occur after a mastectomy, lymph node surgery, radiation therapy, morbid obesity, or be present from birth (congenitally).
 Another cause of non-pitting edema of the legs is called pretibial myxedema, which is a swelling over the shin that occurs in some people with hypothyroidism.
 Non-pitting edema of the legs is difficult to treat.
 Diuretic medications are generally not effective, although elevation of the legs periodically during the day and compressive devices may reduce the swelling.

 The focus of the rest of this article is on pitting edema, as it is the most common form of edema.

 Find out what women really need.